m5luo/cse15l-lab-reports/labreport2/labreport2.md

 ![symptoms](symptoms.png)

-As you can see, only the second test results in an failed test.
+As you can see, only the second test failed.

 The problem in the original bug-producing program is that the array is being updated as its data is still being referenced.
 So we need to create a temporary array and deep copy the original array's data over.
 Then reverse the order of the array by updating its indexs using data from the temporary array.